Blog · Analysis · Last reviewed June 19, 2026

 Why It Failed, Why It Survived

-The film was not a commercial success.
-Box Office Mojo lists a budget of $26 million, and The Numbers lists domestic box office at roughly $19 million.
+The film was not a U.S. box-office success.
+Box Office Mojo lists a $26 million budget, while The Numbers lists domestic box office at roughly $19 million.
 Critics were not kind.
 Roger Ebert gave it two stars while also recognizing its goofy, outsized energy.
 Many contemporary reviewers saw a cluttered action film where the plot, dialogue, and tone could not support the ideas.

 They were not entirely wrong.
 Johnny Mnemonic is clumsy.
 It explains too much and not enough.
 Reeves' performance is famously stiff in places.
 The action structure fights the material.
 The cyberspace visuals were dated almost as soon as they appeared.